kapitanov/git-todo/website/docs/docs/cli/ls.md

     ```json
     [
         {
-            "id":        <integer>, // The ID of the TODO item
+            "id"   : <integer>, // The ID of the TODO item
-            "completed": <boolean>, // Whether the TODO item is completed (true) or incomplete (false)
+            "done" : <boolean>, // Whether the TODO item is completed (true) or incomplete (false)
             "title": <string>   // The title of the TODO item
         }
     ]
     ```